Brickrouge/Brickrouge/README.md

 More information
 ----------------

-For more information please visit the [BrickRouge website](http://brickrouge.org/).
+For more information please visit the [Brickrouge website](http://brickrouge.org/).